A1exKH/myProjectEulerSolutions/README.md

-# myProjectEulerSolutions
+# About this repo:
-This repo contains my code solutions for projecteuler problems
+This repo contains my JavaScript code solutions for project Euler.